waveform80/picamera/docs/fov.rst

 .. image:: images/sensor_area_1.png
     :width: 640px
     :align: center

-..
-Could do with the inner frames on this image being labelled as partial FoV.

 While the various fields of view for the V2 camera are illustrated in the following image: